davidguerreiro/evscalculator/other/get-hordes.md

 title: GET hordes
 ---

-Contains all information about hordes.
+Returns an object array.
-Can be filtered by stat or game.
+It provides all the information about hordes.

 ## Parameters